shangyongbin/Paper/README.md

 :heavy_check_mark:L2-net: Deep learning of disriminative patch descriptor in euclidean space. 【2017】

 :heavy_check_mark:Working hard to know your neighbor’s margins: Local descriptor learning loss. 【2017】

-combines triplet loss with a within-batch hard negative mining that has proven to be remarkably effective

 :heavy_check_mark:Learning deep descriptors with scale-aware triplet networks. 【2018】